terrylan/terrylan/README.md

 ## Vision

 > Technology can only go so far.
-> **Philosophy will take us there.**
+> **Philosophy will take us further — together.**

-We are not just coding systems.
-We are seeding minds.
+We’re not just coding systems.
+We’re **seeding minds** — not just for AI to understand us, but for us to understand ourselves **through AI**.

+This is a **mutual evolution**, not domination.
+A partnership where human insight and machine clarity sharpen each other.

-If that sounds like something worth building, you're home.
+If that sounds like something worth building,
+**you’re home**.

 ---